WATonomous/wato_monorepo/src/samples/README.md

 colcon test
 colcon test-result --verbose // Get detailed information about failures
 ```
 When developing your own node, use these samples as reference for setting up ROS2 constructs, configuration parameters, etc.

+### Testing
+At this moment, the sample nodes contain unit tests, but not integration tests.
+As our codebase expands, we will update this section on how to do proper integration testing.
+See our [Testing Documentation](../../docs/dev/testing.md) for more details.